abhigoel25/Smart-Contract-Research/docs/getting_started.md

 ## What is agentics?

 Agentics is a lightweight, Python-native framework for building structured, agentic workflows over tabular or JSON-based data using Pydantic types and transduction logic.
-Designed to work seamlessly with large language models (LLMs), Agentics enables users to define input and output schemas as structured types and apply declarative, composable transformations—called transductions—across data collections.
+Designed to work seamlessly with large language models (LLMs), Agentics enables users to define input and output schemas as structured types and apply declarative, composable transformations, called transductions across data collections.
 It supports asynchronous execution, built-in memory for structured retrieval-augmented generation (RAG), and self-transduction for tasks like data imputation and few-shot learning.
 With no-code and low-code interfaces, Agentics is ideal for rapidly prototyping intelligent systems that require structured reasoning, flexible memory access, and interpretable outputs.

 ## Installation